mfaani/mfaani/content/posts/interviewing/how-to-calculate-the-middle-index.md

 👆 isn't to make you think how many you're dropping.
 It's just once you realize you're not always cutting in half, things actually start to make more sense.

+## Attention
+Both 1st and 2nd approach will result in an index 0 for an empty array.
+Accessing index 0 will result in an "out of bounds" error.
+So you must exit early for empty arrays.

 ## Conclusion

 Don't think of middle index as the absolute middle index.
 Think of it more as a pivot point.